uiwebkit/ng-nx/README.md

 Used https://dummyjson.com/docs/users as an API.

-I placed everything in libraries and divided them to *-data and *-view.
+- I placed everything in libraries and divided them to *-data and *-view.
-All code (business logic) should be placed in *-data and *-view should be 'dump'
+- All code (business logic) should be placed in *-data and *-view should be 'dump'
+- Enable SSR and SSG for first page faster loading
+- All components are standalone and are lazy loaded in app level
+- Angular Material as components library (why? - official, the best)
+- Tailwind CSS for declarative styling (fast and clear)
+- Signals and NgRx Signals everywhere where it is possible (clean and maintainable code)

 ## Run tasks